Lemon Butter Shrimp Pasta

 Instructions

-- Meanwhile, remove tails from shrimp, if necessary, and discard.
-Pat shrimp very dry with paper towel.
-Sprinkle shrimp with salt.
+- Pat shrimp very dry with paper towel.
+Sprinkle shrimp with salt and black pepper.

-- In large nonstick skillet, melt butter over medium heat.
+- When there are 5 minutes left on the pasta timer, melt butter in large high-sided skillet over medium heat.
 Add garlic and shrimp; cook 2 to 3 minutes or until shrimp start to become pink and are almost cooked through, stirring frequently.

-- Add lemon juice, capers and red pepper flakes; cook 1 minute or until shrimp turn opaque throughout, stirring frequently.
+- Add lemon juice, capers, lemon zest and red pepper flakes; cook 30 seconds to a minute longer or until shrimp turn opaque throughout, stirring constantly.
+Turn off heat if your pasta is not done at this point.

 Great recipe!
 Will absolutely make again.
 Thank you.